canonical/k8s-dqlite/docs/development.md

 and ``--profiling-dir`` k8s-dqlite arguments to obtain ``pprof`` profiling data, which will be stored in the specified directory when the k8s-dqlite service stops.

-k8s-dqlite also provides various OpenTelemetry metrics and traces.
-Use ``--otel`` to enable OpenTelemetry.

-The OpenTelemetry data can be pushed to a gRPC service such as Jaeger using the ``--otel-listen`` setting.
-Alternatively, use ``--otel-dir`` to specify a directory that will be used to store OTEL data.

-The following arguments can be used to filter OTEL trace spans:

-* ``--otel-span-name-filter`` - use a regex to filter spans by name
-* ``--otel-span-min-duration-filter`` -- filter out spans below a given threshold interval

-A Prometheus endpoint can also be enabled using the ``--metrics-listen`` setting.